Elliptic surfaces and linear systems with fat points: Introduction

 The main observation concerning the Atiyah ruled surface is that any collection of $n \geq 1$ general fat points $\mathrm{Spec}({\sh O}_{S,p_i}/\mathfrak{m}_{p_i}^{m_i}) \subset S$ of arbitrary weights $m_i$ impose the expected number of conditions on $|F_q+\ell E_\infty|$ (for all $\ell \geq 0$), if and only if this condition holds for $n=1$, cf. part (a) of Theorem \ref{main theorem 2}.

-The reduction relies on a simple degeneration argument and it applies equally to projective surfaces which admit deformations to elliptic surfaces over the projective line, with a line bundle whose sections are a rigid section plus multiple fibers.
-The general form our result, Proposition \ref{main theorem}, states that the case $n=1$ of the problem above for the Atiyah ruled surface implies the statement that general such surfaces have the property that any number of general fat points of arbitrary weight impose the expected number of conditions on the respective divisor class.
+The reduction relies on a simple degeneration argument and it applies equally to projective surfaces which admit deformations to elliptic surfaces over the projective line, with a line bundle whose associated complete linear system consists only of divisors which are a rigid section of the fibration plus several fibers.
+The general form of our result, Proposition \ref{main theorem}, states that the case $n=1$ of the problem above for the Atiyah ruled surface implies the statement that such general surfaces have the property that any number of general fat points of arbitrary weight impose the expected number of conditions on the respective divisor class.
 We give some concrete examples in Theorem \ref{main theorem 2}, perhaps the most interesting being that of K3 surfaces.
-However, the special case of one fat point on the Atiyah surface has turned out to be surprisingly subtle and, as we will see, it is false in positive characteristic and currently open in characteristic zero.
+However, the special case of one fat point on the Atiyah surface has turned out to be surprisingly subtle and he expected dimensionality of the suitable linear system in this case is false in positive characteristic and currently open in characteristic zero.

 The case of K3 surfaces with multiples of the polarizing class and homogeneous linear systems has been previously studied by De Volder and Laface ~\cite{[DL05]}.
 Their main result is that the analogue of the SHGH problem holds for homogeneous linear series on a general genus $g$ K3 surface with $4^u9^v$ fat points, if and only if it holds for just one fat point.
 Thus the conjectural reduction to the case $n=1$ appears to be somewhat of a theme for this circle of questions.